hej6853/Managing_Employee_Attrition-Rate/README.md

 Starbucks has a relatively high turnover rate of 65 percent for full-time partners.
 It costs as much as 33% of a worker's annual salary to replace.
 If we assume this statistic holds true for Starbucks, employee turnover could be costing them approcimately $2 billion per year and reduce this by just 0.1%, it could mean saving of $ 2 million per year.

 # Build with
-- Python Pandas (Data Extract, Transform, Load)
+- Python Pandas
 - Matplotlib (data exploration and visualization)

+# Key Skills Learned
+- Machine Learning - Logistic Regression
+- Data Extract, Transform, Load
+- Matplotlib data exploration and visualization

 # License
 © hej6853